jmcooper/angular-hogwarts-tdd-kata/README.md

 });
 ```

-Very nice, you wrote the description and the expectation first.
-Keeping the test simple helps your thinking.
+Very nice, you wrote the description and the expectation first. **Thank you.
+Keeping the test simple helps my thinking.**

 What happens if you run it? **It will generate errors.
 You can see them by reloading your tests (``test/HogwartsTests.hmtl`` in browser or looking at your CLI karma results).**